Get help with your papers and writing assignments for free

-While we are operating online, there is not a limit on the number of tutoring sessions you may have per day.
+While we are operating online, we have a limit of 3 tutoring sessions you may have per day.
 But we do ask that you try to stick to no more than two, 30 minute sessions.

 At our in-person space, you may have 1 conference with a Writing Assistant per day.
 If you want to work on the same paper more than once a week, please make sure that you’ve done significant work on your own between sessions.

 Make sure to bring your assignment sheet from your instructor—we can help you best if we know exactly what you’ve been asked to do in your paper.
 You should also bring any writing you’ve completed so far—notes, outlines, a partial draft, or a full paper.
 (Though we can also discuss the assignment and help you brainstorm ideas, too!)
 Finally, bring some questions and concerns about your writing.
 Have something in mind that you want to discuss with the Writing Assistant.